 One of the worst schools in the district.
 The principal and assistants are all unprofessional students are always noisy rude and not there to study.
 I placed my daughter after reading the early college program it's a joke as only 1/2 students attend columbus state so it's a early college for name.
 Teaches don't teach and adminstration doesn't do anything.
 Never send your kid or let someone else send there kid here

 Columbus Africentric Early College is a public high school in Columbus.
-The principal of Columbus Africentric Early College is Ernest D. West III and can be contacted at EWestIII9176@columbus.k12.oh.us.
-691 children attend Columbus Africentric Early College and identify as Black, non-Hispanic; Multiracial; and Asian/Pacific Islander.
+The principal of Columbus Africentric Early College is Ernest D. West III, whose e-mail is EWestIII9176@columbus.k12.oh.us.
+691 students go to Columbus Africentric Early College and identify primarily as Black, non-Hispanic; Multiracial; and Asian/Pacific Islander.
 99% of the 691 students here are classified as "economically disadvantaged", and 84% get reduced lunch prices.
 The ratio of students to teachers at Columbus Africentric Early College is 21:1.
 Columbus Downtown High School is one of the nearest high schools.

 - Computer arts

 - P.E. classes

 |Students eligible for free or reduced-price lunch program||84%||79%|

 I found this to be a good school.
 If you are not open to an African-centered perspective.
 Students still learn the from the core curriculum of the Columbus City School district just from an Africentric perspective where students see themselves in what they are learning.
 They can apply what they are learning to everyday situations.
 The outcome is remarkable in the area of self-concept self-esteem and racial identity development.
 The students prepare for college and by the time they graduate they can have their high school diploma and associate degree.
 The guiding principles of Nguzo Saba and Maat is a great base to teach from.
 Parents should be willing to participate in the school's activities and their child's education if not then that is sad.